Skip to Main Content

 • Preparation Program Fee, as required by 19 TAC 229.9(7).
 The fee will appear on your TCU student account.

-Students applying for admission to the Teacher Education Program should do so by March 1 for fall admission and Oct.
-1 for the spring.
+Students applying for admission to the EPP should do so by March 1 for fall admission and Oct.
+1 for spring admission.
 Eligible transfer students only may apply July 1 - August 1.
 Late applications will be considered on a space-available basis.
 Eligibility to apply does not ensure admission to the program.
-The Admissions Committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation) and space in the program.
+The EPP Admissions Committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation) and space in the program.

-Any exception to these admission standards must be approved by the program faculty and the college dean and/or the college’s Texas Education Agency approved educator preparation program designee.
+Any exception to these admission standards must be approved by the program faculty and the college dean and/or the college’s Texas Education Agency approved EPP designee.

-Prior to admission to the Teacher Education Program, students may take a number of pre-admission education courses.
+Prior to admission to the EPP, students may take a number of pre-admission education courses.
 See specific program details in “Education Majors, Minors and Certifications.”
-Teacher education majors may not register for any other education courses until admitted to the college’s Teacher Education Program..
+Teacher education majors may not register for any other education courses until admitted to the college’s EPP.

 Criminal Record Search

-In accordance with Texas Senate Bill 9 and at the request of the State Board of Educator Certification, the College of Education has established procedures for annual criminal background checks for all education majors and minors.
-The College of Education requires a criminal background check prior to admission, field experiences and clinical teaching.
+The College of Education has established procedures for annual criminal background checks.
+The College of Education requires a clear criminal background check prior to EPP admission, student participation in field experiences, and participation in some internships.

 Liability Insurance